This is the multi-page printable view of this section. Click here to print.

 • Tool version: Jenkins version information

-• Recommended plugins: Recommended plugin installation status and version information
+• Recommended plugins: installation status and version information

-To view the tool version and required plugin information, follow these steps:
+To check the tool version and recommended plugin information, follow these steps.

-3. On the Tool Details page, click the Plugins tab.
+3. On the Tool Details page, click the Plugin tab.

-3. Then popup appears message that installation request has been completed, and you can check the actual installation through the link in the popup.
+3. A popup appears indicating that the installation request has been completed, and the actual installation details can be viewed via the link in the popup.

-3. Then popup appears message that update request has been completed, and you can check the actual installation through the link in the popup.
+3. A popup appears indicating that the installation request has been completed, and the actual installation details can be viewed via the link in the popup.

-4. You must restart your Jenkins to apply the update.
+4. You must restart Jenkins to apply the update you need to do so.

 Note

-Tools that are in use in a project cannot be deleted.
+Tools currently used in the project cannot be deleted.

-1. Tool page, click the tool you want to delete.
-The Tool Details page opens.
+1. On the Tool page, click the tool you want to delete.
+You will be taken to the Tool Details page.

 2. Click the Delete button.